JShollaj/CognideX-Whitepaper/5-Tokenomics.md

 ## Overview

-CognideX's tokenomics is designed to incentivize the fair monetization of data contributions while maintaining a balanced and reasonable marketplace.
+CognideX's Tokenomics is designed to incentivize the fair monetization of data contributions while maintaining a balanced and reasonable marketplace.
 This document outlines the procedures for setting data prices, aggregating contributions, determining the final sale price, and distributing proceeds among contributors.

 ## Data Contribution and Preliminary Valuation

 Contributors upload their datasets to the platform, setting their desired price tags based on personal valuation.
 An approved analyst then aggregates these datasets and performs a detailed analysis to suggest a bundled value for the insights derived from the collective data.

+(Note: The examples are completely hypothetical.
+We need to replace all with real Tokenomics.)

 ## Establishing Price Reasonability